-High and persistent inflation is a regressive tax adversely impacting the poor and economic prospects.
-The poor hold few real assets or equity, and their savings are typically in the form of cash or low-interest bearing deposits; this group is most vulnerable to inflation as it erodes savings.
+High and persistent inflation is a regressive tax and adversely impacts the poor and economic prospects.
+The poor have little options to protect themselves against inflation.
+They hold few real assets or equity, and their savings are typically in the form of cash or low-interest bearing deposits.
+Thus, this group is most vulnerable to inflation as it erodes its savings.
 Moreover, high and volatile inflation has been found to be detrimental to growth and financial sector development.
-High inflation obscures the role of relative price changes thus inhibiting optimal resource allocation.
+High inflation obscures the role of relative price changes and thus inhibits optimal resource allocation.

 Inflation hurts growth once it exceeds a certain threshold.
 A number of empirical studies have established that the relationship between inflation and growth is nonlinear.
 At low levels of inflation, inflation has either no impact or a positive impact on growth.
 However, once inflation exceeds a certain threshold, it has an adverse impact on long-run growth.
 In a panel of 140 countries, Khan and Senhadji (2001) estimate this threshold to be 1-3 percent for industrial countries and 7-11 percent in developing countries.
-Focusing on Middle East and Central Asian countries including Pakistan, Khan (2005) estimates the optimum inflation rate to be 3 percent and argues that policy-makers should keep inflation below 6 percent to avoid a negative impact on growth.
-Mubarik (2005) revisits the threshold question using exclusively time-series data for Pakistan from 1973 to 2000.
+Mubarik (2005) revisits the threshold question using exclusively data for Pakistan from 1973 to 2000.
 He finds that inflation in excess of 9 percent harms short-run growth in Pakistan.
 Another recent study for Pakistan by Hussain (2005) estimates a threshold of 4-6 percent beyond which inflation harms growth.

 High inflation also inhibits financial development.
 Financial market institutions are intermediaries that reduce frictions between savers and investors (including adverse selection, moral hazard, or conflicting time preferences).
-Inflation makes this intermediation more costly because inflation tax lowers long-run real returns.
+Inflation makes this intermediation more costly because the inflation tax lowers long-run real returns.
 As a result, credit is rationed and financial depth is reduced.
-As in the case of growth, there appears to be a threshold beyond which inflation adversely affects financial sector developments, while there are no negative effects at low levels of inflation.
+As in the case of growth, there appears to be a threshold beyond which inflation adversely affects financial sector developments, while there is no negative effects at low levels of inflation.
 Khan, Senhadji, and Smith (2005) estimate this threshold to be about 3-6 percent in a panel of 168 countries.
 The adverse effect of inflation on financial development is one mechanism by which inflation can hurt growth.
 For example, Loayza and Ranciere (2005) find a positive long-run relationship between financial development and growth in a sample of 75 countries.

-$^{^{20}}$ The authors also provide an extensive survey of the relevant literature.
+&lt;sup>16 The authors also provide an extensive survey of the relevant literature.

-21 The author uses the Hodrick-Prescott filter to reduce volatility in the data which potentially removes relevant information.
-Furthermore, in a single country case, the threshold will be restricted to be within the range of inflation experienced by that country.
+&lt;sup>17 The author uses the Hodrick-Prescott filter to reduce volatility in the data which potentially removes relevant information.

 In Pakistan, periods of low inflation are associated with high growth rates and vice versa.
 Figure 7 shows real per capita growth and CPI inflation.
 Between 1978 and 1991, inflation was 8 percent on average and real per capita growth averaged 3 percent.
 Between 1992 and 1997, inflation increased on average to 11 percent, while real per capita growth fell substantially and averaged only 1 percent.
 Finally, between 1998, inflation was reduced again to an average of 5 percent, and real per capita growth displayed a dramatic recovery.
-Of course, there are other factors that determine growth in the short-run and in the long-run [e.g. van Rooden (2005)].
+Of course, there are other factors that determine growth in the short-run and in the long-run (e.g. van Rooden, 2005).
 Nonetheless, Pakistan's growth performance has been best when inflation was contained to 8 percent or lower.